Scrap recycling and the environment; recycling is good for it.

 Scrap Recycling and the Environment

 As a premier scrap metal and electronic recycler, GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals.
-Family owned and operated, GLE maintains a zero-landfill policy to help protect our natural resources and help conserve energy.
+Family-owned and operated, GLE strives to protect our natural resources and help conserve energy through environmentally friendly scrap recycling.
 The scrap metal you bring to GLE will be processed and supplied to global end-users to be transformed into new products.

 GLE Scrap Metal is continually training its staff on environmental procedures, and we follow the guidelines of the Occupational Safety and Health Administration and Institute of Scrap Metal Recyclers.
 We also work closely with professional environmental consultants to maintain compliance on all existing and future environmental laws and standards.

 Call GLE Scrap Metal today at 855-SCRAP-88 to request a quote.